twentyciasia/100-days-of-code/log-mrfeeder.md

 ### D8
 Today I've add css and add elements for drag and drop.
 I have not yet to save in db.
 Planning to do more tomorrow: create function or make drag and drop ok.

+### D9
+Today I've add js for drag and drop.
+Planning to do more tomorrow: check and fix make drag and drop ok.